Marian University (Wisconsin): History

-The school became accredited by the North Central Association for a Master's of Arts program in 1987, and was approved for a Ph.D. program in Leadership Studies in 2002.
+The school became accredited by the North Central Association for a Master of Arts program in 1987.

 On May 1, 2008, Marian College of Fond du Lac changed its name to Marian University to reflect an expansion of its programs and classes and to position the institution for continued growth.

+In 2021, the college was sanctioned by the American Association of University Professors "for infringement of governance standards".

+Academics

-Marian University consists of two Colleges: the College of the Professions and the College of Arts, Sciences and Letters.
+Marian University consists of two colleges, namely the College of the Professions and the College of Arts, Sciences and Letters.

-Accreditation

-Marian became affiliated with The Catholic University of America and the National Catholic Educational Association in 1949.
-It became accredited with the North Central Association of Colleges and Schools for teacher education in 1960.
+Marian University offers the BA, BS, and MA degrees, as well as a variety of licensures and certificates.
+It also offers an RN to BSN degree.
+Degrees can be obtained on campus or online.

-Marian University is accredited by the North Central Association, International Assembly for Collegiate Business Education, National League for Nursing, Council on Social Work Education, National Council for Accreditation of Teacher Education, and the Commission on Collegiate Nursing Education.
-Marian's curriculum has been approved by the Wisconsin Department of Public Instruction, Wisconsin State Board of Nursing, and certified by the Wisconsin Department of Justice Law Enforcement Standards Board Training and Standards Bureau.
+Marian University is accredited by the Higher Learning Commission.
+Specific programs or academic units are also accredited by the International Assembly for Collegiate Business Education, National League for Nursing, Council on Social Work Education, Council for the Accreditation of Educator Preparation, and the Commission on Collegiate Nursing Education.
+Marian's curriculum has been approved by the Wisconsin Department of Public Instruction and Wisconsin State Board of Nursing and certified by the Wisconsin Department of Justice Law Enforcement Standards Board Training and Standards Bureau.

-Academic degrees

-Marian University offers 11 bachelor's degrees, four master's degrees, and one doctoral degree.

 Catholic environment

-Undergraduate students are required to take 6 credits (2 courses) in Theology and 3 credits (1 course) in Philosophy.
-Graduate level programs include courses that are grounded in Catholic teaching.
+Undergraduate students are required to take six credits (two courses) in theology and three credits (one course) in philosophy.
+Graduate-level programs include courses that are grounded in Catholic teaching.

-The Campus Ministry at Marian University provides many activities for students to deepen their understanding of the Catholic tradition: weekly Mass, retreats, sacraments, Scripture study, Rosary, adoration of the Blessed Sacrament, and outreach to the local area.
+The Campus Ministry at Marian University provides many activities for students to deepen their understanding of the Catholic tradition: weekly Mass, retreats, sacraments, scripture study, rosary, adoration of the Blessed Sacrament, and outreach to the local area.